 The first time I tried it I was hooked too.
 I knew I’d have to create a copycat recipe at home to share with my readers who love this dip but live out of state and can’t purchase it.
 I snapped a pic of the ingredients on the back and created a Copycat Creamland Green Chile Dip you can make at home!
 This recipe is as close as you’ll come to the real deal, people.
-Thankfully , Hatch Green Chile is sold all throughout the US!
+Thankfully, Hatch Green Chile can be purchased online and shipped all throughout the US!

 How to make Copycat Creamland Green Chile Dip.

-I hope you guys find this recipe helpful and the hit of every party.
+I hope you find this recipe helpful and the hit of every party.
 It’s nice because it makes four times as much as a regular commercially made tub of dip.
 The best part?
-You get to decide how much green chile and jalapeno goes in and how hot you want it!
-Please leave me a comment about this recipe, I always love feedback!Print
+You get to decide how much green chile and jalapeno go in and how hot you want it!

 Craving your favorite New Mexican green chile dip?
 Don’t live in NM anymore?
 This recipe is for you!
 Copycat Creamland Green Chile Dip recipe makes four times the size of the average container, so there is plenty to go around at your next party!

 Support The Goldilocks Kitchen by simply giving this recipe a comment and star rating in the comments section below; your comments and ratings are greatly appreciated by me AND the Google algorithm.
 Thanks for your support!

 - 1 package (8-ounce) of cream cheese, softened

 - 1 cup (8-ounces) chopped roasted green chile

 - Juice from one fresh lime